Equal Access for All - Library Services for People with Disabilities

 Home Delivery: For local residents who are unable to visit the library due to an illness or injury.
 Call Kristin at the library at 781-383-1348 for more information.

-Assistive Listening Devices: If you have trouble hearing the spoken word, try our assistive listening devivce for use in the library.
+Assistive Listening Devices: If you have trouble hearing the spoken word, try our assistive listening devices for use in the library.
 Converse with librarians or enjoy library events.
 Inquire at the circulation desk for availability.

 Talking Books from the Perkins Library: We have a collection of fiction and non-fiction talking book cassettes along with a talking book player to checkout.
 Courtesy of the Perkins Library.

 Our collection includes large print books, audiobooks, downloadable e-books and e-audiobooks, and Talking books from Perkins Library.
-We also have high interest/low reading level books for students and adults.